dnlsyfq/dnlsyfq/README.md

 - 🤔 &nbsp; Exploring new technologies and developing web applications and quick hacks.
 - 🎓 &nbsp; BS Aircraft Engineering Technology
 - 💼 &nbsp; Working as an 📊 Analyst , 💻 Developer  & ✈ Aerospace Engineer
 - 📝 &nbsp; I regularly write articles
-- 🌱 &nbsp; Learning more about Devops, AI, ML , Front-end and Back-end technologies.
 - 🔭 &nbsp; I’m currently working on ...IoT for Machine Learning and Deep Learning
 - 😥 &nbsp; I’m looking for help with ...CUDA
 - 📫 &nbsp; How to reach me: